KofiBartonByfield/The-Daily-Data-Project/README.md

 The Daily Data Project is a personal data collection and analysis tool designed to identify correlations between mood, energy, and lifestyle factors.
 This project collects daily entries with information on mood, energy, stress, activities, sleep, and environmental conditions (weather, temperature, location) and provides insights through detailed data visualisations and analysis.

 ## **Features**
-- A Tkinter-based GUI form to record daily data entries
+- A Tkinter GUI form to record daily data entries
+- A Tkinter GUI form to remove previous data entries
 - Automated logging of data - including location, temperature, weather conditions, date and time
 - Cleaning, processing, and aggregation of data for accurate analysis
 - Generation of visualisations to reveal patterns and trends over time